mrkaleArduinoLib/gbj_appeeprom/README.md

 ## run()

 #### Description
-The method save parameters' values that have been changed not sooner than current delayed store period until it is not forced immediately.
+The method saves parameters' values that have been changed not sooner than current delayed store period until it is not forced immediately.
 * The method should be called frequently, usually in the loop function of a main sketch.

 #### Syntax